nunchistudio/blacksmith/documentation/why.md

   especially if there is more than one engineer working on the code base.
 By using the Blacksmith Enterprise Edition, organizations can run and version database migrations smoothly with no conflicts across teams.
-- **Command-Line Interface:** The Blacksmith CLI lets you generate sources and destinations in a simple command-line, as well as manage database migrations.